urish/wix-ui-lib/docs/md/GettingStarted.md

 ## Namespace and programming

 **Wix** is the global namespace deployed by the Wix SDK.
-The UI Lib will deploy itself as a sub namespace of the SDK under **Wix.UI**
+The UI Lib will deploy itself as a sub namespace of the SDK under **Wix.UI**.

 ## Using Components

-The Wix UI Lib include two types of components - CSS & Javascript
+The Wix UI Lib include two types of components - CSS & Javascript.

 ### CSS Components